cosmocode/dokuwiki-plugin-prosemirror/README.md

 The rendering and parsing tests are run as usual DokuWiki tests.
 The javascript tests are run with `yarn test`

+The scripts in `script/` are also checked when building with eslint.
+Eslint can also be run on its own with `yarn eslint`.

 ## Copyright
 Copyright (C) Andreas Gohr <gohr@cosmocode.de>